stan-davies/graphics-experiment/README.md

 - So for now,
-+ Get the 'span' thing off the ground.
++ Get the 'span' thing off the ground - kind of works.
+Main problem is for when a wall has another in front of it's midsection.
+No idea what to do for that.
 + Introduce proper 3D rendering of shapes.
 + Make viewer emit light, so vertex distance is mapped onto brightness.